quintel/documentation/docs/main/economic-viability.md

 Some technology categories have more complex cost and revenue structures:

 1. **CHPs**
-   CHps are a special case since they produce both electricity and heat.
-Since there is no value attributed for heat production, only the revenue that is by electricity production is taken into account for CHPs.
+   CHPs are a special case because they produce both electricity and heat.
+However, only the revenue from electricity production is considered, as no value is assigned to the heat they generate.

 2. **Flexible synthetic kerosene production**
    Synthetic kerosene production uses both electricity and hydrogen as input carriers.
 Therefore, fuel cost calculations are based on the input of both carriers.